-New Haven Community Solar is a 9.24 kW community solar project located on Button Street in New Haven, Connecticut.
+New Haven Community Solar owns a 9.24 kW community solar project located on Button Street in New Haven, Connecticut.
 The lot on Button Street is the site of this year's annual Jim Vlock First Year Building Project – a partnership between the Yale School of Architecture and Columbus House.
 Columbus House is a nonprofit organization based in New Haven that serves people who are homeless or at risk of becoming homeless by providing shelter and housing and by fostering their personal growth and independence.
-This project will structure a predictable set of future cash flows for investors and provide Columbus House access to low-cost electricity to further their mission.
+This project creates a predictable set of future cash flows for investors and provides Columbus House access to low-cost electricity to further their mission.

 Unique among architecture schools, the Jim Vlock First Year Building Project, which began in 1967, gives Yale students an opportunity to design and build a house in an economically challenged neighborhood in New Haven.
 The program is mandatory for all first-year graduate students in YSoA, many who arrive at Yale with a special interest in socially responsible design

-the Button Street House will contain two units, and provide recently homeless people with a brand new home.
-New Haven Community Solar is a special purpose vehicle that will finance a solar array on the roof, providing its residents with cheap renewable energy in a state with one of the highest electricity costs.
+The Button Street House contains two units, and provides recently homeless people with a brand new home.
+New Haven Community Solar is a special purpose vehicle that finances a solar array on the roof, providing its residents with cheap renewable energy in a state with one of the highest electricity costs.
 This project aims to improve the livelihoods of the residents and minimize environmental impacts, while allowing investors to benefit.

 A New Opportunity in Community Solar